A Small Beginning: 123 Adults And 75 Children

 In 1981, a man by the name of Dr Keith Hinton, a former Overseas Missionary Fellowship (OMF) missionary and a Singapore Bible College lecturer, conducted a church growth research on Bartley Christian Church.
 He was later invited back to comment on the church development plans in 1988.
 Dr Keith Hinton said, “I felt God prompting me to challenge them [the leadership of Bartley Christian Church] to steward their resources for forwarding the work of God — by planting a daughter church in an unchurched part of Singapore.”

-This challenge was very similar to the conviction that Pastor Joseph Tang had received from the Lord: that Bartley Church must multiply itself by planting a new daughter church!
+This challenge was very similar to the conviction that one of the founding church pastors, Joseph Tang, had received from the Lord: that Bartley Church must multiply itself by planting a new daughter church!
 So after prayerful consideration, the leadership of Bartley Christian Church made a radical change to their development plans and took up Dr Keith Hinton’s challenge to plant a new church.

-Not long after, God affirmed that radical decision through a series of miracles which still continues today.
+Not long after, God affirmed that radical decision through a series of miracles.
 Suddenly, a piece of vacant land at Pasir Ris was available for our purchase.
-William Lee, Senior Pastor of Bartley Christian Church, recalls the first miracles: “When I first met the owner of this piece of land [this land which RiverLife Church is sitting on today], he told me that a property developer had already verbally agreed to buy his entire land for $23 psf, to build a retirement village.
-[But] God was the one who moved the man’s heart and caused him to sell a portion of his land to us at $22 psf (at $1 psf discount) to build a church building instead of a retirement village.
+William Lee, who was then Senior Pastor of Bartley Christian Church, recalls the first miracles: “When I first met the owner of this piece of land [this land which RiverLife Church is sitting on today], he told me that a property developer had already verbally agreed to buy his entire land for $23 psf, to build a retirement village.
+[But] God moved the man’s heart and caused him to sell a portion of his land to us at $22 psf (at $1 psf discount) to build a church building instead of a retirement village.
 We had to raise about one million in three months to pay for the land.
-God caused his people to give generously and the purchase was completed without a loan.
+God led his people to give generously and the purchase was completed without a loan.
 It was indeed a miracle!

-Another miracle was that the Government approved our application for the change of land zoning from Residential to Worship and for us to build a new church on the site, notwithstanding that there is already another church built on our neighbouring land!”
+Another miracle was the approval of our application for the change of land zoning from Residential to Worship and for us to build a new church on the site, notwithstanding that there is already another church built on our neighbouring land!

 Soon after the land in Pasir Ris was purchased in 1988, the Elders Board of Bartley Church assigned Pastors Joseph Tang and Vincent Lun together with three Lay Elders, Dr Andrew Goh, Chen Chee Cheong and Lionel Goh to plant the new church.
-Over the years, the Senior Leadership continues to remain passionate about building the local church, which they see as the “Hope of the world.”
+Over the years, this pioneer group of pastors and elders and new ones who rose up remained passionate about building the local church, which they see as the “Hope of the world.”